upcmd/updocs-content/logs/c0115_vvvvv.md

     scope[local] merged: {
-      "up_runtime_task_layer_number": 1,
+      "jerry": "this is jerry in global",
       "john": "john in sub_loop func1",
-      "jerry": "this is jerry in global",
+      "tom": "this is tom in global",
-      "tom": "this is tom in global"
+      "up_runtime_task_layer_number": 1
     }